feldoh/ScariaContaminationPatch/README.md

 This does not apply to your own pawns, only the AI.

 This prevents a faction forced scaria turning on itself when the berserk mental states trigger.

+## BOOM!
+Headshot
+Scaria is basically the zombie virus and as we all know zombies are weak to headshots.
+Any headshot on a pawn with scaria will blow their head off immediately.

 ## Attribution
 This mod was originally made by @Garethp